Rosalita/js-play/README.md

 # js-play
-A safe place to play with JavaScrip
+A safe place to play with JavaScript